ankithbjoseph/TeamAA_DAP_JAN2024/report/TeamAA.typ

 Similarly the scatter plot for "European AQI PM2.5 vs Pedestrian Traffic at College Green/Bank of Ireland" @f shows initially high density of data points at moderate levels of air pollution  which then decreases as the AQI increases beyond a certain point that cant be bearable.
 This indicates that pedestrian traffic remains stable up to a certain level of air pollution but as soon the air quality decreses the pedestrian traffic also decreses.
 These trends are again very important for city planning and public health improvements.

-#figure(
-      image("images/colegegreemaqi.png"),
-      caption: [European AQI PM2.5 vs Pedestrian Traffic at College Green/Bank of Ireland], )<f>

 == *Environmental Impact On Footfall Using Line Graph:*
 The graph showing the distribution of carbon monoxide and pedestrian traffic at Aston Quay/Fitzgeralds @g shows a interesting correlation, as carbon monoxide levels increase throughout the year so does the pedestrian count mainly peaking around September.
 This might suggests that if more pedestrians increase then vehicle activity might also increase in that area.
 This might be because both are interrealated and as vehicle increases  carbon monoxide emissions might also increase.
 Although this is just a hypothesis based on the observed data and generic understanding, it reflects the complex interaction between urban activity and environmental quality.
 Despite the decline in both carbon monoxide and pedestrian numbers towards the year's end—likely due to seasonal weather changes and reduced outdoor activities the area still remains a busy hub and thats possibly sustained by its business or residential appeal.
 This interesting relationship can be used for further investigation to fully understand these dynamics.

+#figure(
+      image("images/colegegreemaqi.png"),
+      caption: [European AQI PM2.5 vs Pedestrian Traffic at College Green/Bank of Ireland], )<f>

 Similarly second line graph shows how sunshine duration and pedestrian traffic corelate at College Green/Bank of Ireland .
 This graph shows a clear pattern as the sunshine increases and reaches its highest in July more people are out on the road which suggests that sunny days encourage outdoor activities in that area.
 As the year progresses and the amount of sunshine decreases and so does the number of pedestrians.
 This highlights how good weather can positively affects the amount of pedestrian traffic outside.

 #figure(
       image("images/carbon.png"),
-      caption: [Carbon Monoxide],
-    )<g>
+      caption: [Distribution of carbon_monoxide and footfall at Aston Quay/Fitzgeralds], )<g>
+Similarly second line graph shows how sunshine duration and pedestrian traffic corelate at College Green/Bank of Ireland .
+This graph shows a clear pattern as the sunshine increases and reaches its highest in July more people are out on the road which suggests that sunny days encourage outdoor activities in that area.
+As the year progresses and the amount of sunshine decreases and so does the number of pedestrians.
+This highlights how good weather can positively affects the amount of pedestrian traffic outside.
 #figure(
       image("images/sunshine.png"),
-      caption: [Sunshine],
-    )<h>
+      caption: [Distribution of sunshine_duration and College Green/Bank Of Irelands], )<h>